January 14, 2018 – The Second Sunday after Epiphany

 Grace, mercy, and peace to you from God our Father and from our Lord and Savior Jesus Christ.
-Our text is from the Epistle reading.
-“But we do not want you to be uninformed, brothers, about those who are asleep, that you may not grieve as others do who have no hope.”
-Here ends the text.
+Our text is from the Gospel reading.
+Nathanael said to Philip, “Can anything good come out of Nazareth?”
+Philip said to him, “Come and see.”
+Here ends our text.

 The peace of God which passes all understanding keep your hearts and minds in Christ Jesus.
 Amen.